AppliedMechanics-EAFIT/SolidsPy/docs/tutorials/geometry_gmsh.rst

 Creation of a simple geometry using Gmsh
 ========================================

+:Author: Juan Gómez
+:Date: October, 2017

 We want to create a mesh for the following geometry

 .. figure:: ../img/template_schematic.png
-   :alt: Template for bilayer model.
+   :alt: Bilayer model.

-   Template for bilayer model.
+   Bilayer model.

 The ``.geo`` file for this model is the following